cristianbass01/libspng-fuzzer/README.md

 Using also different sanitazers.

-More information in the final report.
+More informations and results in the final report.

 ## How to run